Facing GOP backlash, McCarthy labors to shore up votes for debt deal in time to prevent US default

 Quick approval by both the House and Senate would ensure government checks will continue to go out to Social Security recipients, veterans and others, and prevent financial upheaval worldwide by allowing Treasury to keep paying U.S. debts.
 The deal would restrict spending over the next two years, but it includes environmental policy changes and expanded work requirements for some older food aid recipients that Democrats strongly oppose.

-The Republican speaker said he would be talking with lawmakers as they return to Washington from the long Memorial Day weekend ahead of crucial votes.
+The Republican speaker said he would be talking with lawmakers in the evening as they return to Washington from the long Memorial Day weekend ahead of crucial votes.

 “This is just the first step,” McCarthy said of his agreement with Biden.